What is Parametric Rolling in Container Ships?

 What to do in case of Parametric Rolling on ships?

-- Do not panic in such situation.
+- Do not panic in such a situation.
 Keep your calm

-- If rolling and pitching occurs simultaneously, avoid a head on sea and change the route.
+- If rolling and pitching occur simultaneously, avoid a head-on sea and change the route.

 - Always maintain a correct GM.
-Ship should not be too tender or too stiff.
+The ship should not be too tender or too stiff.

 - The roll damping measures must be quickly used